CesarLuilly/IntroPython/README.md

 # IntroPython

-## Course Python By InnovacionVirtual LaunchX
+## Course Introductory to Python By InnovacionVirtual LaunchX

 ### Solve Katas